akka/akka/docs/src/main/paradox/scala/http/handling-blocking-operations-in-akka-http-routes.md

-In essence, the `Thread.sleep` operation has dominated all threads and caused anything executing on the default dispatcher to starve for resources (including any Actors that you have not configured an explicit dispatcher for (sic!)).
+In essence, the `Thread.sleep` operation has dominated all threads and caused anything executing on the default dispatcher to starve for resources (including any Actors that you have not configured an explicit dispatcher for).

 ## Solution: Dedicated dispatcher for blocking operations